YIPZIYAN/dsa-assignment/README.md

 - Generate relevant reports

 ### Business Rules
-Many courses are offered in the semester.
+- Many courses are offered in the semester.
-A course is taken by many programmes.
+- A course is taken by many programmes.
+- A course is taught by many tutors.
+- A tutor handles many tutorial groups.